ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-When we have to store different data types in one container, then one solution is to use [object]{.obj} variants, which should work with the [json]{.mod} module.
+When we have to store different data types in one container, then one solution is to use [object]{.obj} variants, which should work with the [json] module.
 Another obvious possibility is to just copy the data into containers with the appropriate static type before storing to an external medium, and copy them back when we read the data back from external storage.
 Will will show an example for that now: